gbrueckl/FabricStudio/instructions/coding.instructions.md

   - IDE and editor files
   - Compiled binaries and media files

-- @.agentindexignore : Controls which files are excluded from Cursor's indexing to improve performance, including:
+- @.agentindexignore : Controls which files are excluded from indexing to improve performance, including:
   - All files in `.agentignore`
   - Files that may contain sensitive information
   - Large JSON data files